Ganesh Prasad Pandey: Legacy

 Pandey's early researches were based on photobiology and radical ions initiated by photoinduced electron transfer (PET).
-Later, he used the PET reactions for organic synthesis and his studies are reported to have widened the understanding of the processes.
+Later, he used the PET reactions for organic synthesis and his studies are reported to have widened the understanding of these processes.
 He leads a team of scientists at NCL who are involved in investigations on target oriented synthesis of natural products and biologically active compounds and the team has developed novel carbon-carbon bond forming reactions assisting in total synthesis of natural products.
 They have also done extensive studies on glycosidase inhibitors with regard to their design, synthesis and evaluation.
-His researches have been published as chapters to books authored by others as well as several peer-reviewed scientific articles; ResearchGate, an online repository of science articles, has listed 134 of them.
-He is the vice-chair of the National Organic Symposium Trust (NOST) and serves as an editor of Tetrahedron journal.
+His research has been published as chapters in books authored by others as well as several peer-reviewed scientific articles; ResearchGate, an online repository of science articles, has listed 134 of them.
+He is the vice-chair of the National Organic Symposium Trust (NOST) and serves as an editor of the Tetrahedron journal.